kasperkls02/evaskeri/README.md

     ```bash
     cd nortec
     pip install -r requirements.txt
-3. Set up the serfver and session string
+3. Set up the server and session string
     Follow the instructions in the [Getting the server and session string](#getting-the-server-and-session-string)